milindsingh98/Tinder-swipe-bot-2020/README.md

 password = <"Enter your password">

-The tinder swipe bot using selenium and tiem module
+The tinder swipe bot using selenium and time module

 to install selenium